-The practicality of advanced video analytics software, and why you should care.
+The practicality of advanced security video analytics software, and why you should care.

 The practical truth is somewhere in between.
 The advanced video analytics that are an important component of every CheckVideo solution are just the right amount of this well-evolved technology to solve 90% or more of the problems that have you thinking about achieving better security with video in the first place.